Sudip5401/NewsFeed/README.md

 # NewsFeed

-A Simple Android Mobile Application which has been implemented using MVVM Clean Architecture.
+A Simple Android Mobile Application which has been implemented using MVVM Clean Architecture to achieve a clear separation of concerns within the app.

+• performance
+• readability
+• maintainability
+• testability
+• scalability
+• simplicity

 Here are the technology stacks are being used mentioned below

 ## Tech Stack